The Babysitter: Killer Queen: Reception

 Dennis Harvey of Variety wrote: "Fans of the original will no doubt tune-in expecting more high-grade guilty-pleasure fun, only to get way too much of a no-longer-very-good thing instead."
 Felix Vasquez Jr. of Cinema Crazed called it "flawed but a lot of fun, and has a good time with its gore and grue as the original did".

 David Gelmini of Dread Central awarded it a score of 4.5 out of 5, calling it a "worthy sequel with a decent amount of gore and suspense", and praising the performances of the lead actors.

 Sequel

 In September 2020, McG stated that he had plans for a third and final film to conclude the series, stating that it would depend on the success of Killer Queen.
+He reiterated that he had a story ready for a third movie but that there was no confirmation from Netflix that a third movie will actually be made.

+In November 2023, McG stated that a third movie is still in development and that he is still searching for a "third star" to be in the movie.